 Another astonishing piece is a massive 1745 Tiepolo fresco titled Henri III Being Welcomed to the Contarini Villa.
 It greets you at the top of the spectacular main stairway.

 Practical Information for the Musée Jacquemart-André:

 - Entry fee: € 12.
 Permanent collection + exhibition is € 16.

 - Hours: Daily 10:00 am to 6:00 pm, late hours until 8:30 pm during special exhibitions

 4. Musée Marmottan Monet

-The Musée Marmottan Monet is a small jewel of a museum, tucked away in Paris’ sleepy, posh 16th arrondissement.
+The Musée Marmottan Monet is one of the best small museums in Paris.
+It’s a tucked away in Paris’ sleepy, posh 16th arrondissement.
 Because of its far flung location, it’s largely devoid of tourist throngs.

 But Monet’s water lilies are the star of the show.
 They’re massive, especially compared to the usual postage size Impressionist painting.
 And they sparkle with pure vivid color.
 I found them mesmerizing.

 The museum also has Monet’s famous painting, Impression, Sunrise.
 The painting is significant because it gave birth to the name of the art movement.
 It was first shown at what was derogatorily dubbed the “Exhibition of the Impressionists” in 1874.